saira172917/polyhouse-sensor-project/README.md

 The final output is a clean, analysis-ready dataset with no missing values, making it suitable for machine learning workflows.
-This project demonstrates key concepts in data preprocessing, data quality assessment, and pipeline structuring in a real-world agritech scenario
+This project demonstrates key concepts in data preprocessing, data quality assessment, and pipeline structuring in a real-world agritech scenario.